Dimension of unicycle posets: Grafting on the crowns

-\begin{proposition} Let $\TT(\C_2)$ be a family of rooted tree posets indexed by the elements of $\C_2$, and $\P$ be the unicycle poset obtained from the vertex-grafting of $\TT(\C_2)$ on $\C_2$.
-Then the following three linear orders form a realizer of $\P$:
+\begin{proposition} The following three linear orders form a realizer of $\P_2$:

-\end{proposition} \begin{proof} It is straightforward to check that each linear order is a linear extension of $\P$.
-Moreover, using \cref{cor:extlinarbre}, we know that the restriction of the three linear extensions to the set $\T_w$ are a realizer of $\T_w$ for any $i\in [n]$ and $w\in \{x_i,z_i\}$.
+\end{proposition} \begin{proof} It is straightforward to check that each linear order is a linear extension of $\P_2$.
+Moreover, the restrictions of the three linear extensions to the set $\T_w$ form a realizer of $\T_w$ for any $i\in [n]$ and $w\in \{x_i,z_i\}$ (see above Proposition \ref{vertCn}).
 The same goes for the crown $\C_2$, thus for $\C_2$ with $\X_i^-$ grafted to each $x_i$ and $\Z_i^+$ grafted to each $z_i$.
+We only need to check the following incomparabilities